techlaunch/99_bottles_of_beer/README.md

 No more bottles of beer on the wall, no more bottles of beer.
 Go to the store and buy some more, 99 bottles of beer on the wall.
 ```

+## Difficulty one
+Make the script so you can pass a number from 1 to 99 via GET and it just count bottles starting with number.
+If no value is passed, it should start by 99 bottles.

+## Difficulty two
+Make the list “zebra effect”, meaning the text color for even and odd lines will be different.
+This technique is very used to improve reading large lists with similar values.